epfl-ada/ada-2021-project-adacadabra/README.md

 <hr>

 ### Methods :
+**Process flow diagram of the project**

 <center><img src="./test_diagram.drawio.svg"><center>

-<center>Process flow diagram of the project</center>
+The process has passed throug the following steps:

-Defining a sample to handle datasize (see Notebook `Sample_creation.ipynb`)
+- Defining a sample to handle datasize (see Notebook `Sample_creation.ipynb`)

-DataWrangling (see Notebook `Data Wrangling Quotebank.ipynb`)
+- DataWrangling (see Notebook `Data Wrangling Quotebank.ipynb`)

-Suppression of quotes according the following criteria
+- Suppression of quotes according the following criteria

   - have meaningless probabilities ($p not in interval [0,1]$)
   - is not clearly identified (threshold to be defined: *threshold_min*)
   - is probably confused with another speaker (threshold to be defined: *threshold_diff*)
   - is not identified (None values)

-Classification (see Notebook `comparison_SlangDict_quotes.ipynb`):
+- Classification (see Notebook `comparison_SlangDict_quotes.ipynb`):
-It consist simply to search for a specific word/expression from the dictionnary in each quotes of the dataset.
+  - It consist simply to search for a specific word/expression from the dictionnary in each quotes of the dataset.
 If a match is found, the dictionnary is updated to contain the number of time the word had been found in the quotes.
 This value is then used to reduce the dictionnary size.
 Without this reduction all quotes are categorized as colloquial which is not surprising given the size of the dictionary used (>20'000 entries).
 This is why we will focus on the less frequently occurring terms (occuring in one quote in tousand), which will define a clearer distinction between formal and informal language.

-Note that initially other method were also tested without much sucess (Vector space retrieval, word embeddings, ...).
+  - Note that initially other method were also tested without much sucess (Vector space retrieval, word embeddings, ...).
 They are all presented in the following notebook: `CLASSIFICATION/Segmentation_model/methods_language_processing.ipynb` notebook.

 Analysis : What analysis we will make in M3?